 Kiteboarding is an exhilarating extreme sport.
 Whether you’re an expert or it’s something you’ve always wanted to try, Tulum is a great place to kiteboard.
 If you don’t have your own gear, there are kiteboarding schools that offer rentals and lessons.
-Mexican Caribbean Kitesurf at Ahau Tulum hotel is a good option because they also offer restrooms, Wi-Fi, beach beds, a restaurant and parking.
-Kiteboarding all depends on wind – and remember that though the windiest months are November to May, during this time there may be days with no wind, while conversely there may be very windy days during the non-windy months.
+Mexican Caribbean Kitesurf at Ahau Tulum hotel is a good option because they also offer restrooms, wifi, beach beds, a restaurant and parking.
+Kiteboarding all depends on the wind – and remember that though the windiest months are November to May, during this time there may be days with no wind, while conversely there may also be very windy days during the non-windy months.

 This article is an updated version of a story created by Lauren Cocking.